ShaneMcGrathDev/ShaneMcGrathDev.github.io/_posts/2024-04-08-Linear-Regression-in-Python.md

 ![Linear Regression Pic]({{ "/assets/sample-image.jpg" | relative_url }}) Photo by Ryan Stone on Unsplash

 This tutorial will walk you through how to make use of predictive analytics using Python and Excel data in a beginner-friendly manner.

 You will also see how flexible and versatile Python can be which will help you add new skills to your data skill stack.

-## The business case for prediction
+## The business case for predictive analytics

 When it comes to building data models for prediction, it helps to position these efforts in the context of business need and value.